 Any guesses on what that might be?

-The firm had a lot of hype when it went public last year at a $10bn valuation and it was one of the most popular vegan stocks on the Freetrade app.
+The firm had a lot of hype when it went public in 2021 at a $10bn valuation and it was one of the most popular vegan stocks on the Freetrade app.

 Given the entire oat milk market is said to reach $2.2bn in 2026, that’s a massive valuation for the firm.